Wall Stud Calculator

 290.4 ft

-Headers, king/jack stud details, fire blocking, bracing, structural loads, pressure-treated plates, and code rules need a real framing plan.
+Headers, king and jack studs, cripple studs, fire blocking, bracing, structural loads, metal-stud gauge, pressure-treated plates, and code rules need a real framing plan.

 Formula steps

-1. Count layout studs from wall length and on-center spacing.
+1. Count layout studs from wall length in inches and on-center spacing.

-3. Add top/bottom plate pieces based on wall length and board length.
+3. Add plate pieces from wall length, plate rows, and purchased board length.

 1. Enter wall length, height, stud spacing, openings, corner allowance, plate rows, board length, and waste.